microsoft/Azure-Analytics-and-AI-Engagement/Manufacturing/F.A.Q.md

 3.	**Expand** 'Parameters'.

-4. If the selected dataset has no parameters, you see a message with a link to 'Learn more about query parameters'.
+4. If the selected dataset has no parameters, you see a message with a link to 'Learn more about query parameters', in which case you should follow the steps mentioned in the next section.
 If the dataset has parameters, expand the 'Parameters' heading to reveal those parameters.

 5.	**Review** the parameter settings and make changes if needed.